 In the above guides, you’ll find some great team-building activities for large groups which work with 25+ people, the more the merrier.

 If they aren’t executed correctly and if management doesn’t buy-in, the activities won’t work.
 A primary reason team building activities fail is that they don’t address the issues and problems your team needs to work on.

-In this article, you’ll find some amazing virtual team building activities that you can implement to build a strong remote team.
+In this article, you’ll find some amazing virtual team-building activities that you can implement to build strong remote work culture.